Ronald Evans (astronaut): Support crew

-In earlier astronaut groups, the senior astronaut had assumed the role of command module pilot (CMP) while the more junior was the lunar module pilot (LMP), but the Nineteen were divided into Command/Service Module (CSM) and Lunar Module (LM) specialists.
-Slayton asked each of the Nineteen which speciality he preferred, but made the final decision himself.
+In earlier astronaut groups, the senior astronaut had assumed the role of command module pilot (CMP) while the more junior was the lunar module pilot (LMP), but the nineteen in this group were divided into Command/Service Module (CSM) and Lunar Module (LM) specialists.
+Slayton asked each of them which speciality he preferred, but made the final decision himself.
 This early division of assignments would have a profound effect on their subsequent careers.
 Evans became a CSM specialist.
 He was chosen as a member of the support crew for Apollo 1, the first crewed Project Apollo mission, along with Ed Givens and Jack Swigert, two fellow members of his astronaut group.
 The astronauts assigned to this duty regarded it as the lowest rung on the ladder.
 Usually low in seniority, they assembled the mission's rules, flight plan, and checklists, and kept them updated, and worked in the simulators developing procedures, especially those for emergency situations.
 They also stood by during spacecraft tests on the launch pad, and set up the cockpit, ensuring that all the switches were in the right positions.
 In this role, Evans worked inside the Apollo spacecraft for a couple of hours on January 26, 1967.
 The support crew then flew back to Houston.
 On landing at Ellington Air Force Base they were informed that the prime crew had died in a fire inside the spacecraft.

 When planning for Apollo missions resumed, Evans, Givens and Swigert were assigned to the support crew of Apollo 7, which would now be the first crewed flight.
 Givens was killed in a motor vehicle accident on June 6, 1967, and was replaced on the support crew by Bill Pogue.
 Evans was subsequently a member of the support crew for Apollo 11, the first Moon landing, and he was a capsule communicator (CAPCOM) for Apollo 7, Apollo 11 and Apollo 14.